 The Miss Kansas Outstanding Teen Pageant is held in Pratt at the same time as the Miss Pageant.
 The Teen contestants also take part in the parade as well as the Sunflower Princesses, the principal performers, the judges, the reigning Miss Kansas and any former titleholders, pageant directors, the stage hands, the pageant administrative staff along with a large variety of parade entries.

-Page 2 of 2 - The parade brings a lot of people to downtown Pratt and is a great promotional tool for the community.
+The parade brings a lot of people to downtown Pratt and is a great promotional tool for the community.

 The first two preliminary nights of the pageant are Thursday and Friday, June 6 and 7 with the final night of competition on Saturday, June 8.
 The Miss Kansas Pageant will feature 25 contestants while the Miss Kansas Outstanding Teen Pageant will have 19 contestants.